gotham-rs/gotham/examples/sessions/README.md

-# Cookies Examples
+# Sessions Examples

 A collection of crates showing how to store and retrieve session data with the Gotham web framework.

 ## Ordering

-We recommend reviewing our cookies examples in the order shown below:
+We recommend reviewing our sessions examples in the order shown below:

 1. [Introduction](introduction) - Shows how to store and retrieve session data.
 2. [Custom data type](custom_data_type) - Shows how to store and retrieve session data with a custom data type.